ziritrion/code_patterns_with_python/README.md

-# code_patterns_with_python
+# Code Patterns with Python
-This repo is for code snippets for the Design Patterns with Python course on Udemy
+This repo is for code snippets for the [Design Patterns with Python course on Udemy](https://udemy.com/course/design-patterns-python).